Programs : Brochure

 |Visas||This country is part of the Schengen area.
 Note that there are strict rules and restrictions for foreign visitors to this area that may impact a student's ability to travel within the region before or after their program, or to attend two subsequent programs in this area.
 It is critical that the student reviews the information and scenarios here to learn more about Schengen area visa requirements.|

+There are no language requirements.
+An interest and background in art and art history is strongly recommended, since the program will engage intensively in advanced topics and themes, with long hours spent examining artworks, architecture, and cultural sites.
 There will be a good amount of walking, and students are expected to be able to walk and stand comfortably for upwards of three hours in warm or rainy conditions in busy urban settings and in crowded museums.
 Also, because of the bike-friendly nature of the Netherlands, we intend to experience some of the architecture and urbanism excursions by bicycle.
-Students should also be able to carry their own luggage on our extended final trip to Berlin, lifting it on and off of trains, and likely carrying up or down stairways.
+Students should also be able to carry their own luggage on our extended trip to Belgium, lifting it on and off of trains, and likely carrying up or down stairways.

 Learning goals include: